Make this easy low carb shirataki noodles stir fry with veggies and shrimp. You need this miracle noodle stir fry in your life!

 - 1/2 tsp finely chopped fresh ginger

-Add shrimp and stir fry until the shrimp turn pink.
-Add shirtaki noodles.
+- Add shrimp and stir fry until the shrimp turn pink.
+Add shirataki noodles.
 Pour in the seasonings and stir fry to mix everything.
 Have a taste.
 Add more soy sauce if needed.
 Garnish with the green part of sliced green onions.
 Serve immediately